Arlene Pieper: Personal life

-Honors
+Honors and Legacy

-Arlene was named as one of the 2014 Heroes of Running by Runner's World.
+After Pieper was informed about her accomplishment in 2009, she spent the next decade returning to Manitou Springs for the Pikes Peak marathon and was the official starter for each time she attended.
+In 2014, Arlene was named as one of the Heroes of Running by Runner's World.
 In 2016, Arlene was inducted into the Colorado Springs Sports Hall of Fame.
 In 2019, a group of women honored Arlene a week before the Pikes Peak Marathon by running up Pikes Peak while wearing white shorts, white hats and white shirts, which was the same outfit Arlene wore when she ran the marathon in 1959.
+In addition to her many awards, Pieper also unknowingly set the stage for many other female Marathoners such as Katherine Switzer who was the first woman to ever run the Boston Marathon, or Adrienne Beames who was the first woman to break the 3-hour barrier in the Marathon.
+Even though Arlene Pieper did not know the significance of her accomplishment, many see what she did as a statement of equal rights and a way of expressing her femininity.